thanhtungtav4/OVANIC/wp-content/plugins/all-in-one-wp-security-and-firewall/readme.txt

 * Ability to add Honeypot to the WordPress's user registration form to reduce registration attempts by robots.

 = Database Security =
-* Easily set the default WP prefix to a value of your choice with the click of a button.
+* Easily set the default `wp_` database prefix to a value of your choice with the click of a button.
-* Schedule automatic backups and email notifications or make an instant DB backup whenever you want with one click.
+* Schedule automatic backups and email notifications or make an instant database backup whenever you want with one click.

 = File System Security =
 * Identify files or folders which have permission settings which are not secure and set the permissions to the recommend secure values with click of a button.